Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Data Sets of Photometric Stereo

 \subsubsection{CyclesPS data set}

-The second one is proposed in CNN-PS \cite{ikehata2018cnn}, namely the CyclesPS data set.
-In this data set, the authors utilize Disney’s principled BSDF data set \cite{mcauley2012practical} rather than the MERL BRDF data set \cite{matusik2003data} to provide surface reflectance.
-Compared to the MERL BRDF data set \cite{matusik2003data}, which has 100 measured BRDFs and thus cannot cover the tremendous real-world materials, Disney’s principled BSDF data set integrates five different BRDFs controlled by 11 parameters, which can represent a wide variety of real-world materials.
-Although CyclesPS data set neglects some combinations of parameters that are unrealistic or do not strongly affect the rendering results, the Disney’s principled BSDF data set can represent almost infinite surface reflectance.
-The number of 3D model shapes is 15, selected from the Internet under a royalty-free license.
-The CyclesPS data set \cite{ikehata2018cnn} uses the Cycles renderer, bundled in Blender \cite{iraci2013blender}, to simulate complex light transport.
-The CyclesPS data set includes three subsets, diffuse, specular, and metallic.
-Therefore, the total number of samples for training is 45.
-Different from PS-FCN \cite{chen2018ps}, it divides the object region in the rendered image into 5000 superpixels and uses the same set of parameters at the pixels within a superpixel, \emph{i.e.}, 5000 kinds of materials in one sample.
-Moreover, the number of light directions is 740, which means that 740 photometric stereo images are rendered for each sample, with a spatial resolution of 256 $\times$ 256.
-The number of objects in the CyclesPS data set is further increased to 25 in PS-Transformer \cite{ikehata2021ps}, with the same settings.
+The second one was proposed in CNN-PS \cite{ikehata2018cnn}, namely the CyclesPS data set.
+In this data set, the authors utilized Disney’s principled BSDF data set \cite{mcauley2012practical} rather than the MERL BRDF data set \cite{matusik2003data} to provide surface reflectance.
+Compared to the MERL BRDF data set \cite{matusik2003data}, which had 100 measured BRDFs and thus cannot cover the tremendous real-world materials, Disney’s principled BSDF data set integrated five different BRDFs controlled by 11 parameters, which can represent a wide variety of real-world materials.
+Although the CyclesPS data set neglected some combinations of parameters that were unrealistic or did not strongly affect the rendering results, Disney’s principled BSDF data set can represent almost infinite surface reflectance.
+The number of 3D model shapes was 15, selected from the Internet under a royalty-free license.
+The CyclesPS data set \cite{ikehata2018cnn} used the Cycles renderer, bundled in Blender \cite{iraci2013blender}, to simulate complex light transport, and included three subsets, diffuse, specular, and metallic.
+Therefore, the total number of samples for training was 45.
+Different from PS-FCN \cite{chen2018ps}, it divided the object region in the rendered image into 5000 superpixels and used the same set of parameters at the pixels within a superpixel, \emph{i.e.}, 5000 kinds of materials in one sample.
+Moreover, the number of light directions was 740, which means that 740 photometric stereo images were rendered for each sample, with a spatial resolution of 256 $\times$ 256.
+The number of objects in the CyclesPS data set was further increased to 25 in PS-Transformer \cite{ikehata2021ps}, with the same settings.